 If you have diabetes, you’re also more likely to get a rare condition called neovascular glaucoma.
 This makes new blood vessels grow on the iris, the colored part of your eye.
 They block the normal flow of fluid and raise eye pressure.

 The primary treatment of neovascular glaucoma is to reverse the formation of new blood vessels.
-For this, your doctor may use a laser to reduce the number of blood vessels in the back of the eye, or she may use an anti-VEGF injection, while using other measures to quickly lower the eye pressure.
+For this, your doctor may use a laser to reduce the number of blood vessels in the back of the eye, or they may use an anti-VEGF injection, while using other measures to quickly lower the eye pressure.

 The retina is a group of cells on the back of your eye that take in light.
 They turn it into images that the optic nerve sends to your brain.